08 October 2022

-The key to successful IT Asset Management is achieving total visibility of assets, services, contracts, subscriptions, expenditure, processes and people.
-Then build processes on top of that data to make ITAM flow effortlessly.
+The key to successful IT Asset Management is having total visibility of assets, services, contracts, subscriptions, expenditure, processes and people.

-A complete "blueprint" of the IT inventory benefits the entire organization in the following ways.
+Having a complete inventory benefits your entire organization in the following ways:

 Costs are reduced and efficiency is improved by:

-- identify aging assets and replace low specification assets
+- Identifying aging assets and replacing low specification assets

-- identify single points of failure, vulnerable devices and unpatched software
+- Identifying single points of failure, vulnerable devices and unpatched software

-- knowing that users have the equipment they need
+- Knowing users have the equipment they need

 Create a Dedicated ITAM Group

-Without goals it is difficult to measure success.
-Before the ITAM practice is established. the ITAM team must define key performance indicators (KPIs).
-These should include, but not be limited to:
+Without goals, it’s difficult to measure success.
+Before establishing the ITAM practice, the ITAM team must define key performance indicators (KPIs).
+These should include, but are not limited to:

 - Inventory tool accuracy.
 Your inventory software should report on its own completeness.
 You can then rely on the data for decision making.
-Build a roadmap to achieve 100% accuracy over time
+Build a roadmap to approach 100% accuracy over time

-- Implementation schedule - when measurable and actionable information will be available
+- Implementation schedule - define when measurable and actionable information will be available

-- Minimizing disruption - limiting/avoiding any costs and productivity losses
+- Minimized disruption - limiting/avoiding any costs and productivity losses

-- Ease of use - to what extent the program can be managed in-house with existing staff
+- Ease-of-use - the extent to which the program can be managed in-house with existing staff

 - Financial control - avoid wasteful purchases, encourage reuse and monitor expenditure